 Jade Plants do best at temperatures between 55 and 75 °F (13 and 24 °C).
 Frost will kill the plant, but both colder and warmer temperatures can cause leaf drop.
 Keep an eye on the thermometer all year, keeping your plant away from drafts and radiators both.

 A sudden change in temperature caused by a move will also cause leaf drop.
 The leaves will grow back once your plant has adapted to its new surroundings.
 To prevent this, gradually acclimate your plant to a new location by placing it there only for a few hours at a time.
 Gradually increase the length of time your Jade Plant stays in its new location before making the switch permanently.

-These plants are vulnerable to infestations of mealybugs and scale insect.
+These plants are vulnerable to infestations of mealybugs and scale insects.
 These pests make Jade Plant leaves sticky and can encourage the growth of molds.
 They also cause leaf drop and deformed leaves.
-Treat mealybugs and and scales by dabbing them with a paintbrush or cotton ball dipped in rubbing alcohol.
+Treat mealybugs and scales by dabbing them with a paintbrush or cotton ball dipped in rubbing alcohol.
 Avoid insecticidal soaps and sprays as they can damage the plant itself.
 Treat any pests you find daily until they are gone.

 - Back to genus Crassula

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus